-DANA L. STRINGER is a writer, playwright, poet, screenwriter, and an instructor.
-Her work seeks to explore, challenge, and debunk negative stereotypes, myths, and belief systems that reinforce prejudice, bigotry, inequality, and injustice.
-She is deeply committed to tearing down walls and bridging gaps between racial, cultural, gender, and religious groups by creating work that fosters empathy, understanding, and compassion for 'other.'
+DANA L. STRINGER is a commissioned playwright, writer, poet, screenwriter, and writing instructor.
+Her work is primarily concerned with themes of identity—racial, sexual, gender, religious, and social.
+She seeks to explore, challenge, and debunk negative stereotypes, myths, and belief systems that reinforce prejudice, bigotry, inequality, and injustice.
+She is committed to bridging gaps by creating work that fosters empathy, understanding, and compassion for 'other'.
 She believes that the performing arts, the literary arts, and the cinematic arts are the most effective platforms for promoting understanding.

 In the past, she has served as a member on the board of directors for the Cultural Alliance of Long Beach in Long Beach, California.